hartrock/Inspector/README.md

 ### Ideas for further development

+Note: 'less advanced' does not mean 'less work', but lesser work and risk to get it running as 'more advanced'.

+#### Less advanced

+Using a websocket connection for two purposes:
+- command line interaction with newLISP interpreter in a text window, while
+- being able to update symbol's eval state at the same time.

+This would need some protocol for interaction and some wrapper around interpreter loop for multiplexing commands for
+- querying symbols's state and their responses (first interaction), and
+- interpreter commands and their responses (second interaction).

+#### More advanced

 It would be nice to have a more low-level interface to the inner state of the newLISP interpreter for
 - inspecting call stack together with environment stack (symbol values not at the top of environment stack are invisible now),
 - step by step debugging like in the CLI debugger,